Concept Note for Bargain Grocery Store

-The Riverside Church is proposing to transform its Food Pantry into a Bargain Grocery store.
+The Riverside Church is proposing to augment its Food Pantry with a Bargain Grocery store.

 Expanding the pantry to provide low-cost groceries will allow greater provision of fresh produce and other highly nutritious food, including prepared meals, both to the general public and low-income people who are currently recipients of free food through the pantry.
 The Bargain Grocery will use an advanced point of sale system that allows it to track distribution of free food, food donated not for resale, as well as tracking and incentivizing selection of healthy foods.